These 3-Ingredient Banana Oat Pancakes are the easiest banana pancakes for a breakfast packed with plant-based proteins from the oats.

 You may have to stop the blender, scrape down the sides of the jug with a silicon spatula and blend again to pulse all the oats into flour.

-Blend until there is no more piece of oats seen in the blender.
+Blend until there is no more piece of oats seen in the pancake batter.

 Letting The Batter Rest